ryanqin01/springboot-test/README.md

 This is a learning usage project about spring boot and related techniques listed below.
-The code may be experimental and inaccurate.
+The code is concise and easy to learn.
+If you have any question, please contact via: ryanqin01@gmail.com

 0. Maven
 1. Git